 We’ve heard a lot about eldercare plans, but what are they exactly?

-The term eldercare plan is used interchangeably by various professionals based on what their view of the world is and the services they have to offer.
+Various professionals use the term eldercare plan interchangeably based on what their view of the world is and the services they have to offer.

 Elder law attorneys view them in terms of legal documents such as living wills, do not resuscitate orders (DNR), durable powers of attorney for healthcare and finances as well as the obvious last will and testament.

 Geriatric care managers think of them as evolving from the geriatric assessments they do.
-These assessments are usually initiated once the senior is already experiencing substantial declining health and at the brink of needing care.
+Once the senior begins to decline and is on the brink of needing care, the geriatric care manager performs these assessments.
 They include a complete physical and mental and psycho-social evaluations as the bases for recommended care and living arrangements.

 Financial planners talk in terms of retirement planning, preservation of assets, reverse mortgages, outside income and long term care insurance to insure that there will be sufficient funds for living expenses and eventual personal and skilled care once the person in need is no longer working.